 The fastest time to boot up or shut down your computer is obviously when you first got your computer or after installing a fresh copy of Windows.
 As time goes by after going through multiple installations and uninstalling third party software, the accumulation of temporary files, the increasing size of the registry, disk fragmentation, accidental infection of malicious software with improper cleanup, all these will eventually lead to causing Windows to take longer than usual to startup or be unable to completely shut down the computer.

 No one likes to use a computer that takes 5-10 minutes to boot into the desktop or a Windows that doesn’t do a proper shut down where you are forced to press and hold the power button until it turns off.
 A forced shut down can cause data corruption when the files are opened or even hard drive failure.
 Troubleshooting the cause of Windows startup and shutdown problems may not be that easy because a lot of factors can contribute to this problem.
-Here we have a few ways that can help you identify the process that is causing problems in Windows startup and shut down.

 Troubleshooting Windows Startup Problems